Tom Richards, System and Storage Practice Lead

 24 July 2019

 Enterprises today typically have important data stored both on-premises and in multiple different private and public clouds.
 This tends to lead to a proliferation of different backup technologies, all of which require management and dedicated internal skills.
 Meanwhile, it becomes harder and harder to gain a single view and be confident that all critical data is being backed up correctly.
-Northdoor’s backup-as-a-service solutions uses Cobalt Iron Advanced Data Protection – based on IBM Spectrum Protect technology – to remove the headaches, cost and complexity of managing enterprise data protection.
+Northdoor’s backup-as-a-service solutions uses Cobalt Iron Compass™ – based on IBM Spectrum Protect technology – to remove the headaches, cost and complexity of managing enterprise data protection.
 Using AI-powered automation backed by Northdoor’s decades of expertise, the solution accelerates backup, boosts success, cuts costs and frees up IT personnel from low-level administration.

 As organisations increasingly move workloads and data sets to the cloud, the complexity of ensuring effective protection for enterprise data is rising rapidly.
 Traditional on-premises tools for managing backup and recovery typically cannot extend to cover the cloud, so organisations will often end up with multiple solutions for protecting their data.
-This not only makes management difficult and costly, it also stands in the way of a single, enterprise-wide view of the effectiveness of data protection.
+This not only makes management difficult and costly, but it also stands in the way of a single, enterprise-wide view of the effectiveness of data protection.
 As a result, IT teams in typical organisations are dedicating more time and effort to backup, and yet they have less confidence that the most important information assets are fully protected.

 If this all sounds painfully familiar, you may need to consider how things are likely to get worse before they get better.
 Forrester research from 2018 suggests that 86 percent of enterprises have adopted a multi-cloud strategy, while a CIO.com report shows 84 percent of respondents using four or more clouds.
 The same report claims that public cloud adoption is three times higher than private cloud.
 If you are already struggling with understanding where and how your data is stored and protected, this may just be the thin end of the wedge.